symfony/symfony-docs/book/translation.rst

 Translation Locations and Naming Conventions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Symfony2 looks for message files (i.e. translations) in two locations:
+Symfony2 looks for message files (i.e. translations) in the following locations:

-* For messages found in a bundle, the corresponding message files should
+* the ``<kernel root directory>/Resources/translations`` directory;

+* the ``<kernel root directory>/Resources/<bundle name>/translations`` directory;

-  live in the ``Resources/translations/`` directory of the bundle;
+* the ``Resources/translations/`` directory of the bundle.

+The locations are listed with the highest priority first.
+That is you can
-* To override any bundle translations, place message files in the
+override the translation messages of a bundle in any of the top 2 directories.
-  ``app/Resources/translations`` directory.

 The filename of the translations is also important as Symfony2 uses a convention
 to determine details about the translations.
 Each message file must be named